 - So, it will take additional time.

-Differences between plumbing solder and electrical solder
+What are the key differences between plumbing solder and electrical solder?

 Plumbing solder and electrical solder are not the same things.
 There are many differences between these two instruments.
 Let’s have a look at the differences.